 This makes it harder for children to be themselves around people, even in adulthood.
 And they may feel trapped by the discomfort and fear that others may laugh at them, or notice the failures that their toxic parents made in them.
 Three Selfish Wishes “I wish you had never been born” having had you”, “I wish you were a different child“.

 Parents should never say something like that to their child.
-First, it will make them feel that they were not supposed to exist in this world, and that they do not deserve to be alive.
-These comments are very harmful for a child, for a human in general.
+First, it will make them feel that they were not supposed to exist in this world and that they do not deserve to be alive.
+These comments are very harmful to a child, for a human in general.
 They diminish all your sense of identity, which can cause self-harm and early depression.
 Instead, parents should make them feel loved and valued.

 Four Make the child feel like a burden.
 “You cost me too much money”, “It’s very difficult to take care of you”, “Having you exhausted me”.
 If a parent tells this to a child, the child will feel like a burden.
 It will make them unconsciously hide their needs and problems.

-Just to avoid the father’s anger Considering that, Nemours, a nonprofit child health system, I report that the lack of love and affection, or materialistic things are some of the causes for which Some children are inclined to steal or be abusive.
+Just to avoid the father’s anger Considering that Nemours, a nonprofit child health system, I report that the lack of love and affection, or materialistic things are some of the causes for which Some children are inclined to steal or be abusive.
 Five Unhealthy Comparisons “Because you’re not like your brother, cousin, or the other children?”
 “The other children are better than you”.

 This will substantially reduce a child’s self-esteem, and make him feel that he will never be good enough, regardless of the story.
 I tried.
 In addition, comparing siblings to each other only promotes an insane relationship.
 This will make them feel jealous and resentful towards each other.
 Brothers should be given the same right to build their own independent identities.